CopterExpress/clover/docs/en/auto_setup.md

 `<param name="map" value="$(find aruco_pose)/map/map.txt"/>`
 and replace map.txt with your map name.

-- Edit the `main_camera.launch` for setting the camera:
+- Edit the `main_camera.launch` for setting up the camera:

   Read more in the article. "[Camera orientation](camera_frame.md)".